 Can I use other crackers?

-While graham crackers are the typical ingredients for a traditional Mango Float, you may also use any kind of cookie or crackers that you’d want to experiment with!
+While graham crackers are typical ingredients for the traditional recipe, you may also use any kind of cookie or crackers that you’d want to experiment with!

 You can use ladyfingers, biscoff cookies, or even chocolate wafers.